Maxnights/cinemate/src/docs/documentation.md

 | Remote data           | Placeholder fetch util    | future: SWR / React Query |

 > No Redux here; the app is intentionally lightweight.
 Introduce Zustand or React Query if the domain grows.

 ---

+## Guest Sessions

+Visitors can skip account creation by choosing **Continue as guest** on the login or signup pages.
+The app stores `{ guest: true }` in `localStorage` and `ProtectedRoute` treats this as an authenticated session.
+Logging out removes the entry.

+---